hotwords123/sts2_rng_predictor/README.md

 See [docs/rng-correlation-calculator.md](docs/rng-correlation-calculator.md) for usage examples and limitations.
 See [docs/rng-math-model.md](docs/rng-math-model.md) for the mathematical model behind the predictor.
 See [docs/same-counter-fast-model.md](docs/same-counter-fast-model.md) for the non-enumerating same-counter model.

+## Credits

+This project was inspired by the analysis in [Correlated Randomness in Slay the Spire 2](https://tck.mn/blog/correlated-randomness-sts2/).
+The analysis and implementation were completed in collaboration with Codex.